Frequently Asked Questions

 4.| Can anyone be my mentor?

 Leadership University allows for a wide array of individuals to serve as mentors.

 However, mentors must be professional resources such as advisors,

-administrators, professors, or committed supervisors to whom you’ve developed
+administrators, professors, or committed supervisors with whom you’ve developed

 5.| How many activities must I participate in to finish Leadership University?

 In total, students will need to complete 12 activities throughout the course of the program.
-These activities are self selected and have a wide range of application for students.
-However, each activity must fit one of the "lives,professions, or societies" criteria.
+These activities are self-selected and have a wide range of application for students.
+However, each activity must fit one of the categories: "lives,professions, or societies".